| Title: | 'Python' Style String Functions |

 A character vector to be joined. |

-A single string with elements of iterable
+A single string with elements of iterable joined by sep.

 Python str.join() documentation

-strs_join("-", c("hello", "world")) strs_join("", c("hello", "world")) # no separator
+strs_join("-", c("hello", "world")) strs_join("", c("hello", "world")) # no separatorstrs_join("-", c("hello", "world")) strs_join("", c("hello", "world")) # no separator

-returns the number of characters in string
+strs_len returns the number of characters in string.
+It is similar to

-Python's str.__len__()
+Python's str.__len__().

 string |